Alberta Odell Jones: Unsolved murder

 On August 5, 1965, Jones was murdered.
 Her killing was first attributed to drowning and her body was retrieved from the Ohio River.
 However, her car was found several blocks from the Sherman Minton Bridge with blood inside and a subsequent autopsy determined that she had been subjected to several severe blows to the head before entering the water.

 Jones' murder was one of six unsolved murders in the area that year.
-On September 28, 1965, a Courier Journal headline declared "300 Interviewed in Jones Murder" and the article announced Police Chief William E. Bindner's plan to increase of police patrols in Louisville's West End.
+On September 28, 1965, a Courier-Journal headline declared "300 Interviewed in Jones Murder" and the article announced Police Chief William E. Bindner's plan to increase police patrols in Louisville's West End.
 The investigation determined that she had been beaten unconscious with a brick and witnesses recalled seeing a body tossed by three unidentified men from the bridge, where her purse was later found.

 In 2017, efforts were made to reopen the Jones case and it became a cause célèbre.
 Detectives involved in the initial investigation were interviewed in the hope that new leads had surfaced over the 52 years since the killing.
 Professor and attorney Lee Remington, who was doing research for a biography, found clues to the murder and sent a letter to the Louisville police, who agreed to reopen the case.
 The civil rights division of the Department of Justice also began an investigation.
 The investigation is funded by a new law, the Emmett Till Unsolved Civil Rights Crime Act, which provides $13.5 million annual funds to the Department of Justice, the Federal Bureau of Investigation, and state and local law enforcement agencies to investigate and prosecute pre-1970 killings.
 Her killing remains unsolved.

 Legacy

 In October 2022, Louisville Central High School presented the first ever Alberta O. Jones award to Laura Rothstein, a retired University of Louisville law professor who helped start the high school's law and government magnet program.
 The award, which may not be given annually, is said to be intended for "those who have worked as hard as Jones to make their community a better place."

+The Alberta O. Jones Park in the California neighborhood of Louisville was dedicated in November 2023, featuring a photomosaic mural of Jones.

+A statue of Jones was unveiled in Louisville, Kentucky, on May 15, 2026.

 Jones is among four women who will be added to the Kentucky Women Remembered exhibit, located in the West Wing of the Kentucky State Capitol.
-As recommended to him unanimously by a selection panel, Governor Andy Beshear announced in November 2024.
+This was recommended unanimously by a selection panel, and Governor Andy Beshear announced it in November 2024.
 Organized by the Kentucky Commission on Women, the exhibit began at the 1978 Kentucky State Fair, and in 1996 relocated to the Capitol.